justinfarrelldev/open-ctp-server/ARCHITECTURE.md

 ## Deployment

-The server is automatically deployed to Fly.io (https://fly.io/) and is accessible at <TODO />.
+The server will be automatically deployed to Fly.io (https://fly.io/).

 Fly.io was chosen mainly because of ease-of-use - deploying is incredibly easy.
 They also have built-in Sentry integration for errors.